t5ip/wifiscan/README.md

 # wifiscan
 script for wifi scanning

+First install aircrack-ng

+Check your wlan by running iwconfig.
+Change the right wlan to the script.

 Accesspoints and devices will be in the text files named "scan-0...".

 Remember, if you're connected to the scanning computer